When you owe a large amount of unpaid debt, you risk becoming a target for untrustworthy creditors and debt collectors.

 If you’ve made a payment on one of these “re-aged” debts, it can be almost impossible to have the matter corrected.
 This is because the payment automatically renews the time that the debt remains on your credit report!

-This means a payment to a debt collection agency can leave you with a delinquent debt that cannot be removed for another 7 to 10 years if it is not paid off.
+This means a payment to a debt collector can leave you with a delinquent debt that cannot be removed for another 7 to 10 years if it is not paid off.

 It also reopens the statute of limitations on the amount of time they may pursue repayment from you.
 The timeframe varies from state to state but generally lasts between three and seven years.
 Clearly, it’s in your best interest to monitor your credit report and fight back against illegally re-aged collection accounts.